If you're looking for income then you should look at this list of the 20 best income portfolios.

 - Land ownership from all countries including timber and grasslands.

-- And what constitutes assets in the first place?
+- What constitutes assets in the first place?

 - Does it include intangibles like trademarks?